The Power of Positive Thinking: How to Shift Your Mindset for Success

 • Example: Overwhelmed by a project?
 Start by outlining one section instead of stressing about the whole.
 Celebrate completing it to build momentum.

-• Why It Works: Solution-focused thinking activates the brain’s problem-solving regions, boosting confidence (Seligman, 2006).
+• Why It Works: Solution-focused thinking activates brain regions for problem-solving, boosting confidence and reducing stress.

 3. Curate a Positive Environment